BiggaHD/Redux_Boilerplate/README.md

 > npm install
 > npm run start
 ```
-Start the development server (changes will now update live in browser)
+Start the development server (changes will now update live in browser) and visit
 > http://localhost:3000